A Healthy Smoothie for Hair Growth

 How to Make a Smoothie for Hair Growth

 - Start by scrubbing your apple and cucumber with apple cider vinegar.
 Rinse with hot water and chop up the cucumber and apple and throw them in your blender.

 - Wash the parsley and throw in the fronds.
 Depending on the quality of your blender you might need to chop up the stalks quite thinly.
-I never bother with this blender in my kitchen, but for low powered machines it will be best to chop them into half an inch or less.
+I never bother having this powerful blender in my kitchen, but for low powered machines it will be best to chop them into half an inch or less.

 - Scoop out your avocado and coconut oil and throw them in.
 Add your whey, flaxseed meal and any optional extras.

-This smoothie can make a healthy breakfast or late afternoon pick me up to ward off hunger if you are having a late dinner.
+This hair smoothie can make a healthy breakfast or late afternoon pick me up to ward off hunger if you are having a late dinner.
 Any time that suits your schedule is fine as long as you are giving your hair the nutrition it needs regularly.

 If you are looking for more immediate results, these avocado oil hair treatments or flaxseed oil hair mask recipe can be made at home and are a natural way to quickly improve your hair’s softness and shine.